 - P0 - P4: OLED display module

 - P13 - P15: 10 MΩ resistors and alligator clips

 Build the circuits shown below, following the wiring diagram and schematics.
 Each alligator clip attaches to one foil sensor.

-Double-check to make sure the OLED display is wired correctly, and the aluminum foil sensors aren’t overlapping but are directly adjacent to each other.
+Double check to make sure the OLED display is wired correctly, and the aluminum foil sensors are not overlapping but are directly adjacent to each other.